7 Jordan Travel Tips

 4. Safety Measures

 One of the most frequent questions that usually arise is whether it is safe to travel to Jordan, especially when traveling solo.
 Jordan is generally safe for travelers, but it’s essential to remain vigilant, especially in crowded areas.
-Some of them are not walking alone in dark areas, not leaving your belongings unattended, and not accepting foreign objects from strangers.
-I went to Jordan by myself, and in my case, I didn’t experience any issues of any kind.
+Some things to avoid are not walking alone in dark areas, not leaving your belongings unattended, and not accepting foreign objects from strangers.
+I went to Jordan by myself, and in my case, I didn’t experience issues of any kind.
 Everyone was very kind and welcoming, but I also tried to be as cautious as possible.

 5. Exploring Petra